 Aside from Pada, the other Thomasians who attended the conference were Philosophy Department Chair Dr. Paolo Bolaños, who presided over the conference as the acting President of the Philosophical Association of the Philippines, and Franz Joseph Yoshiy, an undergraduate student from the Philosophy department, who presented a paper on Derrida’s notion of Hospitality titled “Discerning a Movement of Jacques Derrida’s Notion of Différance in his Ethics of Hospitality.”

 The conference had notable keynote speakers such as Prof. Paul Patton from the University of South Wales, who specializes in French European thinkers such as Foucault, Deleuze, and Derrida.
 He translated Deleuze’s “Repetition and Difference” from French to English.
-Also, one of Derrida’s notable translator, Prof. Gayatri Chakraborty Spivak, delivered the first keynote lecture on the anniversary of Derrida’s SEC.
+Also, one of Derrida’s notable translators, Prof. Gayatri Chakraborty Spivak, delivered the first keynote lecture on the anniversary of Derrida’s SEC.
 Prof. Spivak translated Derrida’s “Of Grammatology” from French to English and provided an elaborate introduction to this work.
-She is currently a Professor at the Columbia University, and is a foremost Literary Critic, Feminist theorist, and social activist.
+She is currently a Professor at Columbia University and is a foremost Literary Critic, Feminist theorist, and social activist.